Scheduling

 Approved Plans & Documents

-County-approved plans must be on site and accessible to the building inspector for a project to receive an inspection.
-Also, all pre-engineered products and building components, including, but not limited to, trusses and Delaware-stamped specs; I-joists; and structural, composite, lumber, and steel beams; must have certification from their manufacturer and be on site for inspectors’ review.
-Failure to provide County-approve plans or manufacturer’s specifications will result in a failed inspection.
+County-approved plans must be onsite and accessible to the building inspector for a project to receive an inspection.
+Also, all pre-engineered products and building components, including, but not limited to, trusses and Delaware-stamped specs; I-joists; and structural, composite, lumber, and steel beams; must have certification from their manufacturer and be onsite for inspectors’ review.
+Failure to provide County-approved plans or manufacturer’s specifications will result in a failed inspection.

 Self-Service Portal